Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 -	[Google Fonts](https://fonts.google.com/) – a link to Google fonts is used to style fonts on the website.
 -	[Font Awesome](https://fontawesome.com/)- used for icons on the website.
 -   [JavaScript](https://www.javascript.com)- used for the clickable pop up help menu and reset button.
--   The following Javascript libraries were also used to create and dispaly charts
+-   The following Javascript libraries were also used to create and display charts
 -   [D3.js](https://d3js.org/) - for manipulating documents based on data.
 -   [DC.js](https://dc-js.github.io/dc.js/) -uses D3 to render charts in a SVG format that is easy to work with.
 It uses crossfilter support to render charts that are data driven and reactive.
 -   [Crossfilter.js](http://square.github.io/crossfilter/) - used to creat multi-dimensional datasets, supports DC to provide fast interaction.